Selected Archive Recordings

 Quartet in F for Paula Ravitz

 Performance by the Downtown Ensemble, 6/7/90, NYC.
-Daniel Goode, clarinet; Peter Zummo, trombone; Joe Kubera, piano; ?, viola.
+Daniel Goode, clarinet; Peter Zummo, trombone; Joe Kubera, piano; (?, viola).

-The first performance of the piece, in a slightly different version (this piece was later revised in a number of ways), June 23, 1978, at the Toronto Composer/Choreographer Workshop, York University.
+The first performance of the piece, in a slightly different version (the piece was later revised in a number of ways), June 23, 1978, at the Toronto Composer/Choreographer Workshop, York University.
 Conducted by Adam Gatehouse, Carlos Maranda (piano), James Stephens (viola), Joan Herlihy (horn), Paul Hodge (clarinet).
 This is a dub from a cassette of the first performance, with the dance by Paula Ravitz going on at the same time.

 Riddled and Ragged